qmk/qmk_firmware/keyboards/dz60/keymaps/jackokring/readme.md

 * Fn exits the special shift layer.
 * Currently configured as a enigma mangler mode.
 * Backspace and enter reset the seed.
-* Only one key no roll over as key up event is mangled for later.

 #### Notes on "Level 3 Shift"
 * Ironically not being American I will not test the en_US local without hardware.